oweb36/mws-docs/Freedom Boards/Future.md

 	GiSY and AngelSaph serves different purposes niches, but they can and do work together to do more.
 - [ ] [Xeo](Xeo.md) would be taller, and be damaged (cracks and slight inward bent as scars, she is still ok though dw about her as she still works).

+	## Personality
 	She would have controlled some of her anger issues, but she still has some of the anger issues left (Its her now).
 Xeo is still the angriest person, but she would have mellowed out a bit.

+	Well this bitch slag though her angriest anger is now eternal can socialize better.
+She can be nice and chill but you can feel the eternal anger within.
+In fact, you can feel both your and her heart burning.

+	With this way sociable side, beware of her rage and wrath.
+Its worse than before, and even more dangerous.
+Xeo just found a way to control it.
 - [ ] [MHeLy](MHeLy.md) would have a massive overhaul in identity and appearance, probably.
 She got a **GLOW UP**!

 	## Appearance and physiology